ryaangu/poth/README.md

 <img width="200px" src="./media/poliwrath.gif" align="right"/>

 ## The Poth Programming Language
-**Poth** is a simple statically-typed stack-oriented programming language.
-It's different from the other stack-oriented programming languages, it outputs an optimized executable instead of interpreting the input code.
+**Poth** is a simple gradually-typed stack-oriented programming language.
+It can be compiled to many different backends (C, x64, etc) and can also be interpreted through our VM.

 <br/>